 Delmic has been working on a high-throughput system which is capable of automated data acquisition for quantitative analysis, from a wide range of samples.
 Being able to deliver powerful insights while keeping the workflows simple, this system allows to shift the focus from operating the microscope to analysing the data.

 Would you like to learn how this solution can help your research?
-Then join our upcoming webinar to learn more and participate in the discussion.
+Then watch our webinar to learn more and participate in the discussion.

 Image: megafield of a pancreatic islet, captured on Delmic's Fast EM prototype.
 Morphological analysis of islets can help us understand the pathophysiological mechanisms of diabetes.
 Sample courtesy of Ben Giepmans' group, Department of Cell Biology, University Medical Center Groningen.